aws/aws-parallelcluster/docs/configuration.rst

 of the "Auto-assign Public IP" subnet configuration parameter.

 .. note::
-    This parameter can't be set to false if :code:`compute_subnet_cidr` is specified.
+    This parameter can't be set to false if :code:`compute_subnet_cidr` is specified and the master subnet has the property :code:`Auto-assign public IPv4 address` set to :code:`No`.

 See :ref:`networking configuration <networking>` for some examples.